 You'll find a wide variety of weather during the season although, in general, the trips we run are warm and sunny.
 In May and June the weather is more variable and can range from short snowstorms or rain and 40 degree weather to sunny with blue skies all in the same day.
 The same is true in the fall.
 July and August do have the most consistently good weather with daytime temperatures reaching 100 degrees.
 However, a rainstorm can happen any time and it's important to bring a two-piece rain suit and follow our suggested packing list for each river.

 Absolutely!
 ROW has been running Family Magic trips since 1988, designed by ROW's owners and their children, Mariah and Jonah.
 Children as young as five are welcome on these trips and only families are allowed.
-Older children may also enjoy our Snake River in Hells Canyon, Rogue River and Middle Fork of the Salmon trips too.
-Our Missouri River canoe trips are also wonderful for children.
+Older children may also enjoy our Snake River in Hells Canyon, Rogue River, and Middle Fork of the Salmon trips too.
 Few vacations offer the opportunity for uninterrupted, quality sharing as does a river trip.

 All our guides are certified in first aid and river rescue.
 Many have had advanced training specific to the wilderness environment in which we operate and are certified as Wilderness First Responders or Emergency Medical Technicians.
 Thus we are able to cope with most on-river accidents.
 If, in our judgment, evacuation is deemed necessary we have several options depending on weather and our location.
 Sometimes we are near remote ranches or roads that we can use to evacuate.
-We carry a satellite telephone along with a GPS on trips lasting three or more days.
+On our remote wilderness trips we carry a satellite telephone and/or satellite texter.
 (Cell phones don't work in the remote areas where we travel.)
 We can use these to contact emergency transport, including helicopters.
 Evacuation, if needed, can take from as little as a couple of hours to as many as 24 hours, or in extreme cases, longer than this depending on the situation, weather and location.

-What should I do if I do?
-Before you go on any trip you'll be given extensive instructions on what to do if you fall in and how to float in the river.
-Believe it or not, many people love falling out of the boat.
-It's exciting.
-But it can be disorienting and a little overwhelming at first.
+Rivers with class IV or above whitewater have a higher risk of falling out than rivers with lower class rapids.
+That said, it can happen on any river.
+Before you go on any trip you'll be given a safety orientation with extensive instructions on what to do if you fall in and how to float in the river.
 Many people have taken multiple trips and never fallen in.
 Some people fall out on their first trip.
-Follow your guide's instructions and your "swim" could be the most exciting part of your trip!
+This is part of the inherent risk of whitewater rafting.

-We do have a complete description of a typical day on river trips lasting three or more days.
 For shorter adventures you'll meet the team leader at your designated rendezvous place and time.
-He or she will give an orientation talk, collect your release forms, distribute wet suits if appropriate and then get everyone on the bus.
+They will give an orientation talk, collect your release forms, distribute wet suits if appropriate and then get everyone on the bus.
 You'll go to the put-in, where the trip will start, and the team leader will give you a safety orientation.
 Then you'll head to your boat.
 The boats typically seat six to seven people and a guide.
 The guide will give you further instruction on how to paddle and how to follow his or her commands.
 Then you'll head on down the river and have the time of your life!

 See our Packing Lists for each trip we run.
 Most people already own the items needed.
 ROW provides wetsuits and wetsuit booties on all whitewater trips in May and June.

 Full course meals from lunch the first day through lunch the last day.
-Trips lasting four or more days, except lodge based trips, include a post-trip dinner as well.
 One-day trips include lunch only.
-Professional river equipment including: rafts and their accessories, Coast Guard-approved life jackets, waterproof bags for personal gear, waterproof boxes for cameras, sleeping bags, sleeping bag liners, pillows, thick foam self-inflating mattresses, tents and ground cloths.
+Professional river equipment including: rafts and their accessories, Coast Guard-approved personal flotation devices (PFD's), waterproof bags for personal gear, waterproof boxes for cameras, sleeping bags, sleeping bag liners, pillows, thick foam self-inflating mattresses, tents and ground cloths.
 Wetsuits and booties are provided on all cold water trips in May and June.
 Also, transportation to and from the river from a designated meeting place as indicated on the trips schedule.
 Prior to your trip we'll send you a complete packing list of appropriate clothing and optional items such as cameras, water bottles, etc. Since many folks like to learn about the areas they visit ahead of time, we also send a reading list which complements our "on-river" library.

 ROW provides camping gear such as tents, sleeping bags, pads, chairs and much more.
 You're only responsible for bringing your clothing and personal items such as toiletries, camera, etc. As for clothing, most people already have what they need.
 Some may need to purchase rain gear or other items.
 A complete list is provided along with suggested places to buy any gear you may not already own.